 Successful cases

 Awareness of how Materia Medica is constantly evolving

+Awareness of ways in which, electronic tools, databases and techniques lend themselves to learning remedy indications and comparison in the study of materia medica

-Provings
+4. Provings in Homeopathy

 Provings

 Homeopathic provings were the initial way that the homeopathically-useful properties of substances were identified by the originator of homeopathy, Dr. Samuel Hahnemann, his associates, and early adherents of homeopathy.
 This knowledge was supplemented by toxicology (studies of poisonings).
 In the succeeding 200 years, clinical experience was added to enrich the knowledge of substances, and all of these sources produced the homeopathic “materia medica”.